 - Sexual abuse of a child

 Sexual assault can be verbal, visual, or anything that forces a person to join in unwanted sexual contact or attention.
 Examples of this are voyeurism (when someone watches private sexual acts), exhibitionism (when someone exposes him/herself in public), incest (sexual contact between family members), and sexual harassment.
 It can happen in different situations: in the home by someone you know, on a date, or by a stranger in an isolated place.
 It is most commonly an assault by someone known to the person including family members.
-Sexual assault happens to children, women and men.
+Sexual assault can happen to anyone.

-SAS – Sexual Assault Services provides services for women, children and men who have been victims of sexual assault whether in the recent past or any other time in their life.
+SAS – Sexual Assault Services provides services for victim survivors of sexual assault whether in the recent past or any other time in their life.
 The Counsellor Advocates working in this service will help by responding to the most important issues first.
 No-one has the same story or experience and at SAS you can expect understanding of your unique circumstances.
 At the same time there are some common themes in thoughts and feelings after sexual assault and it can help be helpful to know you are not alone with how you feel.